 Health Physics Academic Programs

-In January 2018, Health Physics Society (HPS) President-elect Nolan Hertel, PhD, visited Indiana to share his talk on exposure to the public from 131I patients released after therapy treatment and the state of health physics and the HPS.
-Prior to his meeting with the Hoosier Chapter, Dr. Hertel visited the health physics faculty and students in attendance from the University of Alabama at Birmingham (UAB), Master of Science in Health Physics (MSHP) program.
+On 31 March 2018, Health Physics Society (HPS) President-elect Nolan Hertel, PhD, visited Huntsville, Alabama, to share his talk on exposure to the public from 131I patients released after therapy treatment and the state of health physics and the HPS.
+During his meeting with the Alabama Chapter, Dr. Hertel visited with the health physics faculty and students in attendance from the University of Alabama at Birmingham (UAB), Master of Science in Health Physics (MSHP) program.